SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 - **Global Administrator role** for Azure AD within your subscription.

-- You have completed the steps in [Before the hands-on-lab setup guide](Before%20the%20HOL.md).

-- Local machine or a virtual machine configured with (**complete the day before the lab!**):
+- Local machine or a virtual machine configured with (**complete the day before the lab!**) - (included below is instruction on automating the creation of an Azure VM that includes all of the necessary software to complete the labs - perform Task 1 below **only** if you do not want to run locally) :

-  - Visual Studio Code version 1.19.2 or higher
+  - Visual Studio Code version 1.38.1 or higher

     - <https://code.visualstudio.com/>